stefanfrede/frede-io/README.md

 [XING](https://www.xing.com/profile/Stefan_Frede2) |
 [GitHub](https://github.com/stefanfrede)

 Hello, I'm Stefan.
-I'm a freelance front-end developer from Germany based in Hamburg.
+I'm a freelance frontend developer from Germany based in Hamburg.

 As an advocate for a free internet which everyone should be able to use